 deep-File Inspection takes the file and reads it into memory, inspecting the three distinct layers of the file:

-Sanitisation is the removal of Active Content by policy, mitigating the risk of functional features in files.
-Sanitisation allows users to get the document features they need and strips out all the functions they don’t.
+Sanitisation is the removal of Active Content mitigating the risk of functional features in files.
+Controlled by policy, sanitisation allows users to get the document features they need and strips out all the functions they don’t.